 Diesel vs. Petrol Levies

-Diesel users (bakkies, trucks, generators) pay slightly less in levies: approximately R6.41/L total, with the general fuel levy at ~R3.93/L and RAF levy unchanged at R2.25/L. The small differential reflects a historical concession to commercial transport and agriculture.
+Diesel users (bakkies, trucks, generators) pay slightly less in levies: approximately R6.18/L total (statutory Budget 2026), with the general fuel levy at R3.93/L and RAF levy at R2.25/L. The small differential reflects a historical concession to commercial transport and agriculture.

 Note that diesel users do not pay a carbon tax via the fuel levy — they pay it through a separate carbon tax mechanism under the Carbon Tax Act 15 of 2019.